GeZhouyang/GeZhouyang.github.io/_pages/about.md

 As a fluid mechanician, I am particularly interested in how *hydrodynamic interactions* between individual cells affect their collective motions.
-Such investigations are primarily curiosity-driven, but they may also have practical implications for important industries such as biomedicine and biofuel.
+Such investigations are primarily curiosity-driven, but they also have practical implications for vital industries such as biomedicine and biofuel.
-I study the fluid mechanics of active matter mainly using computer simulations.
+I study the hydrodynamic effects in active matter mainly using computer simulations.
 Feel free to browse around and contact me if you have any questions.